Senior 10 min · March 05, 2026

 UseUse a generator expression (round brackets) — avoids building a list that gets immediately discarded

-IfThe loop body has side effects (printing, writing to file, calling APIs)
+IfThe loop body has side effects — printing, writing to a file, calling an API, updating a database

-UseUse a regular for loop — comprehensions should be pure transformations, not side-effect machines
+UseUse a regular for loop — comprehensions are for producing values, not performing actions with side effects

 IfBuilding a dictionary from an iterable